Are you seeking tips for first marathon success strategies? If so, welcome to rundreamachieve.

 What you have eaten the week before the race is what counts.

 I would advise eating a bigger lunch and skipping a large dinner.
-Have a small bowl of pasta and try to not eat salad (harder to digest).
+So, have a small bowl of pasta and try to not eat salad as it is harder to digest.

-Eat plenty of carbohydrates the week before the race as you want to stock up on much needed glycogen (muscle sugar) that you will need.
+Eat plenty of carbohydrates the week before the race.
+Remember, you want to stock up on much needed glycogen.

-Don’t wait until the last minute.
-You can’t cram for an exam and expect to get an A.
+So, don't wait until the last minute.
+Remember, you can't cram for an exam and expect to get an A.

-The day before the big race is not the time to go traveling all across town, shopping and overexerting yourself.
+The day before the big race is not the time to go traveling all across town or overexerting yourself.

-Relax in your hotel room, watch a movie or read a good book to take your restless mind off of what you are about to do.
+Relax in your hotel room or watch a movie.
+Also, read a good book to take your restless mind off of what you are about to do.

 You have done all the necessary hard work.
 The race is the reward for that hard work.

-You are special and the quickest way to realizing your potential sooner than later is not following what everyone else is doing.
+Remember, the quickest way to realize your potential sooner than later is not following what everyone else is doing.